curl/curl/docs/ECH.md

     ...stuff (maybe go for coffee)...
 ```

-To build our ECH-enabled curl fork, making use of the above:
+To build curl ECH-enabled, making use of the above:

 ```bash
     cd $HOME/code